RED-USO/Cyber-Mastery/README.md

       •   The playbook file is called filebeat-playbook.yml and you copy it to /etc/ansible/roles/ directory.
-      *Which file is the playbook?
-Where do you copy it?*
       •   You update the filebeat-config.yml to make Ansible run the playbook on a specific machine.
-      *How do I specify which machine to install the ELK server on versus which to install Filebeat on?*
       •   The URL you navigate to, in order to check that the ELK server is running, is http://[public IP address of ELK VM]/app/kibana.